 Transfer of Pike River Mine to Crown

 Te Kāhui Whakamana Rua Tekau mā Iwa — Pike River Recovery Agency took ownership of the mine and assets from Solid Energy on 21 February 2018.
-The Agency now has the access arrangements and resource consents to commence assessing how to safely recover the drift.
+The Agency now has the access arrangements and resource consents required for the safe recovery of the drift.